The Ascent of Gravity

 BBC Sky at Night Magazine

 Marcus Chown traces our understanding of gravity from Newton’s pioneering ideas to the present state of well-informed perplexity.
-He is good company, telling his story clearly and setting out the key ideas without recourse to jargon and intimidating mathematics.
-An eminently readable book.
-He does Einstein proud.
+He is good company, telling his story clearly and setting out the key ideas without jargon and intimidating mathematics.
+Eminently readable book.
+Does Einstein proud.